Prince Karl Anton of Hohenzollern (born 1868)

 Prince Karl Anton of Hohenzollern-Sigmaringen (Karl Anton Friedrich Wilhelm Ludwig Prinz von Hohenzollern-Sigmaringen; 1 September 1868 – 21 February 1919) was a member of the Princely House of Hohenzollern-Sigmaringen.
-Karl Anton was the third and youngest son of Leopold, Prince of Hohenzollern and Infanta Antónia of Portugal.
-Karl Anton's elder brothers were William, Prince of Hohenzollern and Ferdinand I of Romania.
+He was the third and youngest son of Leopold, Prince of Hohenzollern, and Infanta Antónia of Portugal.
+Karl Anton's elder brothers were William, Prince of Hohenzollern, and Ferdinand I of Romania.

 Marriage and issue

-On 28 May 1894 in Brussels, Karl Anton married his cousin Princess Joséphine Caroline of Belgium (Brussels 18 October 1872 - Namur 6 January 1958), daughter of Prince Philippe, Count of Flanders and Princess Marie of Hohenzollern-Sigmaringen.
+On 28 May 1894 in Brussels, Karl Anton married his cousin Princess Joséphine Caroline of Belgium (18 October 1872, Brussels - 6 January 1958, Namur), daughter of Prince Philippe, Count of Flanders and Princess Marie of Hohenzollern-Sigmaringen.
 In 1909, the couple purchased Namedy castle near Andernach.
 Karl Anton served as a Prussian Lieutenant general during World War I and died after his return to Namedy on 21 February 1919 at the age of 50.